seanwu-ayr/CourseCatalogRAG/README.md

 # Chatbot Application

 This repository contains a chatbot application with a Next.js/React frontend and a Django backend.
-The frontend and backend communicate using ASGI and WebSocket for asynchronous streaming.

 ## Repository Structure